FREE Shipping Today on ALL Orders!

 Is a Peace Officer the same as a Police Officer?

-A Police Officer is essentially a Peace Officer and vise versa and both are sworn members of a police force.
-In some parts of the United States the term Peace Officer is more widely used.
+A Police Officer is essentially a Peace Officer and vice versa and both are sworn members of a police force.
+In some parts of the United States, the term Peace Officer is more widely used.

 Police Officers or Peace Officers are charged with keeping the peace in many situations and this is the origin of the term.